oprypin/crystal-imgui/docs/index.md

 ### ::: ImGui.set_next_frame_want_capture_keyboard

  Override io.WantCaptureKeyboard flag next frame (said flag is left for your application to handle, typically when true it instructs your app to ignore inputs). e.g. force capture keyboard when your widget is being hovered.
-This is equivalent to setting "io.WantCaptureKeyboard = want_capture_keyboard"; after the next [`ImGui.new_frame`][] call.
+This is equivalent to setting "io.WantCaptureKeyboard = want_capture_keyboard"; after the next [`new_frame`][ImGui.new_frame] call.

 ## Inputs Utilities: Mouse